EnriqueSPR/mushroom_classifier/README.md

 Next, I will improve the picture dataset, I include more mushroom species and train EfficientNetB7 (2020), a model containing more trainable parameters (Ongoing...▶).

 * I obtained a total of 2000 mushroom species.
-Next I will remove the "var." species and some duplicates.
+Next I removed the "var." species and some duplicates.
 This yielded a total of **1911 total mushrooms.**

-> From these species I will select the most popular ones and I will also try to avoid names used interchangeably.
+> From these species I selected the most popular ones.

 > For this I defined a function ``finder`` to scprape the hits from a google search with "Word1 Word2" in quotations to get an idea of the popularity of each specie.